 - Confined Spaces Hazard Awareness

-Plus, the Ontario government’s investment in infrastructure, and new facilities for healthcare and education, is generating employment for electricians and electrician apprentices.
+- Government investment in infrastructure and new facilities for healthcare and education is generating employment for electricians and electrician apprentices

 Job Options for Electrician Pre-apprenticeship Program Graduates

 Our graduates often get hired as electrician apprentices in the residential construction industry.
 Others find work in commercial and factory settings.
 However, there are many other job options available.

 - Construction and maintenance of residential, commercial, institutional, and industrial buildings

 - Renovation and restoration

 - Service technician

 - Industrial electrician (installing, maintaining, and repairing the electronic components of industrial equipment)